dpwindred/sleepreg/README.md

 #### Instructions for each use case:
 <img src="https://github.com/dpwindred/sleepreg/blob/master/SRI_package_flow10.PNG" width="837" height="580">

-### Installation of ‘sleepreg’ package
+### Installation of ‘sleepreg’
-'sleepreg' currently works using GGIR 2.0-0.
+This package currently works using GGIR version 2.0-0.
 If you have a different version of GGIR installed, remove and install 2.0-0:
 ```
 remove.packages("GGIR")
 ```